vita-student-projects/BEV_group4/README.md

 </p>
 <br />

-Moreover, $DIoU$ loss introduces a regularization term that encourages smooth convergence.
+Moreover, DIoU loss introduces a regularization term that encourages smooth convergence.

 As can be seen in the following image, the $DIoU$ loss function encourages a fast convergence of the prediction box to the ground truth box.